 The Triage service now

 The service is now called ‘Triage and Brief Intervention’.
 Its staff conducts comprehensive telephone assessments and signpost children and young people to the services and resources that will best meet their needs.
-The Triage team also hold a small case load of clients who would typically sit within the ‘Getting Help’ needs-based grouping of the THRIVE framework (Wolpert et al., 2016) which is outcome-driven.
+The Triage team also hold a small case load of clients who would typically sit within the ‘Getting Help’ needs based grouping of the THRIVE Framework for system change (Wolpert et al., 2019) which is outcome-driven.

 For every referral that is received into Havering CAMHS, the Triage team will contact the referrer, the parent and other professionals involved with the child within three days of receipt.
-We are able to provide advice and self-management strategies to the young people and families who have been referred to specialist CAMHS but are have needs more aligned to ‘Getting Advice’ than ‘Getting Help’ or ‘Getting More meaning, the client and families still receive a comprehensive service.
+We are able to provide advice and self-management strategies to the young people and families who have been referred to specialist CAMHS but are have needs more aligned to ‘Getting Advice and Signposting’ than ‘Getting Help’ or ‘Getting More Help’ meaning, the client and families still receive a comprehensive service.

 What helped you to do this?